 Instead, each zone gets its own regulation.
 You don’t pay more to make your first floor extra cold just so that the bedrooms aren’t too hot.
 This way, the air handlers on the first floor go to low-power mode sooner than the ones upstairs.

-Ductless heating and cooling is an excellent way to make your Boise, ID home much more comfortable while using fewer resources and paying less on your utility bills.
+Ductless heating and cooling is an excellent way to make your Treasure Valley home much more comfortable while using fewer resources and paying less on your utility bills.
 If you’d like to learn more, call or email Snowflake Air for your free consultation.
+We specialize in heat pump and mini split installations in Eagle, ID along with other towns in Boise Metro and Valley County.